schwab-lab/annotateCSF/Readme.md

 Our software is provided for Windows 10 and for Linux as a portable package.
 This package comes with all the required libraries already included and does not require any installation on your computer.
 In particular, your existing system configuration will not be changed at all.

-Please download the provided installation archive for your operating system from our Online Storage ([v1.0](https://uni-muenster.sciebo.de/s/X3BC6vNhuzEun6i?path=%2FannotateCSF_release)), unzip it into a folder of your choice (requires the freeware 7zip), and run the `run_aCSF` executable.
+Please download the provided installation archive for your operating system from our Online Storage ([v1.0](https://uni-muenster.sciebo.de/s/X3BC6vNhuzEun6i?path=%2FannotateCSF_release)), unzip it with [7zip](https://www.7-zip.org/download.html) into a folder of your choice, and run the `run_aCSF` executable.

 ### Alternatively:
 If you want to run the software on a different operating system (e.g. macOS), or customize the source code, then you need a Python 3.9 installation with some packages on your system.